-where Γ{tot}^H is the total width.
-It can also receive a contribution Γ{new} from possible new non-SM decays.
-(For instance, the exotic decay into additional Higgs bosons in the two-Higgs-doublet models which will be studied in Chapter 5 and its supersymmetric version in Chapter 6.)
-If Γ{new} comprises decays to invisible particles such as dark matter candidates (see examples in Chapter 8), it can be constrained through direct searches for invisibly-decaying Higgs events produced in VBF or WH or ZH associated production.
+Chapter 6.)
+If $\Gamma{\text{new}}$ comprises decays to invisible particles such as dark matter candidates (see examples in Chapter 8), it can be constrained through direct searches for invisiblydecaying Higgs events produced in VBF or WH or ZH associated production.
 This type of search has been completed and will be discussed in Section 3.3.4.

-The left plot in Fig. 2.9 illustrates all the decay branching ratios of the SM Higgs boson as functions of its mass m_H .
+The left plot in Fig. 2.9 illustrates all the decay branching ratios of the SM Higgs boson as functions of its mass $m_H$ .
 The curves represented are obtained by including all available QCD and electroweak (EW) radiative corrections.
-15 The band for each curve is obtained by varying the parameters (the quark masses m_t and the strong coupling constant α_S) that enter both at tree level and in particular through loop corrections within their uncertainties.
-The SM Higgs boson total width, i.e. the sum of all the partial widths $\Gamma(H \to XX)$, is represented in the right plot of Fig. 2.9.
+The band for each curve is obtained by varying the parameters (the quark masses $m_t$ and the strong coupling constant $\alpha_S$ ) that enter both at tree level and in particular through loop corrections within their uncertainties.
+The SM Higgs boson total width, i.e. the sum of all the partial widths $\Gamma(H \to XX)$ , is represented in the right plot of Fig. 2.9.